Last Updated: February 17, 2023

 We may aggregate and/or de-identify information collected through the Services.
 We may use de-identified and/or aggregated data for any purpose, including without limitation for research and marketing purposes, and may also disclose such data with any third parties, including advertisers, promotional partners, and/or others.

 3. When We Disclose Your Information

-We may disclose and/or share your information to or with any non-affiliated third parties under the following circumstances:
+We may disclose your information to certain categories of non-affiliated third parties under the following circumstances:

 - Consent.
 We may disclose your information to any third parties based on your consent to do so.

 - Service Providers.
 We may provide access to or share your information with select third parties who perform services on our behalf, including without limitation marketing, market research, customer support, data storage, analysis and processing, and legal services.